 Heather is a Hoosier at heart.
 She grew up in Goshen, Indiana.
 Good became interested in television after working for GTV, a multimedia class producing morning announcements and other news and entertainment packages.

 Heather loves spending her free time with her dog, Apollo and her cat, Hercules.
-She can also be found at the local watering hole on karaoke night.
+She is also happily engaged to be married to Storm Team 10’s Brady Harp.